 MUSÉE DU LUXEMBOURG

-The Musée du Luxembourg is one of the leading museums in Paris for temporary exhibitions, hosting on average 40 a year.
-This fall, there is an exhibition displaying works by Henri Fatin-Latour, French painter and lithographer, who was quite famous in his life during the second half of the 19th century.
-Regardless of what time of year you are planning on visiting Paris, there will certainly be an exhibition worth visiting.
-However one of the biggest selling-points of this museum is its location in the Luxembourg gardens.
-The Luxembourg gardens, that span over 60 acres of the 6th arrondissement, is one of the largest and most beautiful gardens in Paris.
+The Musée du Luxembourg is one of the leading museums for temporary exhibitions, hosting on average 40 a year, while it also finds its home in possibly the most stunning garden in Paris.
+Regardless of what time of year you are planning on visiting Paris and potentially this wonderful museum and garden combo, there will certainly be an exhibition worth visiting.
+Undoubtedly, the Luxembourg gardens are one of the biggest selling-points of this museum.
+The Luxembourg gardens, that span over 60 acres of the 6th arrondissement, is one of the largest and quite possibly the most beautiful garden in Paris.
 Additionally, there is an exceptionally decadent café just next to the museum.
 Angelina is both a café and tearoom, with some of the greatest hot chocolate in all of Paris!
-All of these impressive elements combined make the Musée du Luxembourg the museum with one of the greatest café options and span of gardens.
+All of these impressive elements combined make the Musée du Luxembourg the museum with one of the greatest café and garden combo options in all of Paris.

 19 Rue de Vaugirard, 6th arrondissement, Museum hours: open everyday 10:30am-7:00pm, exceptionally on Friday nights until 10pm, Angelina café hours: open everyday 10:00am-7:00pm